 Fertility regulation in nursing women: IX.
-Contraceptive performance, duration of lactation, infant growth, and bleeding patterns during use of progesterone vaginal rings, progestin-only pills, Norplant implants, and Copper T 380-A intrauterine devices
+Contraceptive performance, duration of lactation, infant growth, and bleeding patterns during use of progesterone vaginal rings, progestin-only pills, Norplant implants, and Copper T 380-A intrauterine devices (HTML)

 Diaz,Soledad; Zepeda,Ana; Maturana,X.; Reyes,M.V.; Miranda,Patricia; Casado,M.E.; Peralta,O.; Croxatto,Horacio B.